Butternut Fridge Cake

 Place a cake plate or stand upside down over the tin and invert cake onto plate.

-Push cake out with the base.
+Push cake out with the loose bottom of the pan.

 Peel away baking paper.

 Garnish with violas or lemon zest.

 To make the cake gluten free, use gluten free biscuits.